Metaswitch/clearwater-live-test/README.md

  * as a scriptable manual regression suite, useful for checking that a deployment is working correctly and used by the Project Clearwater team to validate that newly added function works end-to-end
  * as a continuous verification VNF which can be installed alongside a Clearwater deployment to provide continuous, service-level verification of the deployment's basic functionality

-We recommend you use the manual testing regression suite when ever creating a new deployment to confirm that the deployment is correctly installed and configured.
-We recommend that the verification suite is installed alongside production deployments to help with early detection of any service issues that arise.
+We recommend using the manual testing regression suite when creating a new deployment to confirm that the deployment is correctly installed and configured.
+It may also be useful on an ongoing basis to help with early detection of any service issues that arise.

 ## Framework Structure